roderick0411/Socket.io-Chatting-App/README.md

 The aim of the ChatterUp project is to create an interactive real-time chat application, facilitating seamless communication and interaction between users.
 This application is built using Node.js, ExpressJS, Socket.io, and MongoDB to provide a robust and engaging chat experience.

+Here is a [Demo Video](https://www.youtube.com/watch?v=btk3Reprz5I) of the Application in action

 # Features

 ## Socket-Based Architecture